hshutan/FlipDotCompendium/README.md

 #### Sign ID Information

 Typically there are multiple signs communicating on a shared [RS-485](https://en.wikipedia.org/wiki/RS-485) bus.
 Thus a method of setting a sign's unique ID exists, and would be applicable to configure in a real-world use of multiple signs.
-The protocol-based projects listed above rely on the sign being configured to sign ID 6 and do not support multiple signs on a single RS-485 bus.
+The protocol-based projects listed here rely on the sign being configured to a known sign ID, and do not support multiple signs on a single RS-485 bus.

-##### How to set Sign ID to 6
+##### A Note on Sign IDs

-For the code in the protocol-based projects to work, set the sign's ID to = **6**.
-To do this, turn dipswitches 6 and 7 both **ON** as seen in the image below.
+For the code in the 98x16 front sign protocol-based projects to work, set the sign's ID to = **6**.
+For the code in the 90x7 side sign protocol-based project to work, set the sign's ID to = **3**.
+As seen in the example image below, the sign ID is set to **6**.
 In the image: up is off, and **DOWN** is **ON**. *Do not adjust the sign ID with power applied to the sign.*

 ![Sign ID Set to 6](https://github.com/hshutan/FlipDotCompendium/blob/master/Images/SignID6.png)

 ##### How to set Sign IDs in General

-The Max 3000 series of signs use dipswitches to set the sign ID.
 The ID is encoded in binary.
-Look at the table below to see example settings for various sign IDs.
-Cross reference the sign ID 6 row with the image above to see how the on/off states correlate. *Do not adjust the sign ID with power applied to the sign.*
+Look at the table below to see example settings for various sign IDs. *Do not adjust the sign ID with power applied to the sign.*

 | Switch 1 | Switch 2 | Switch 3 | Switch 4 | Switch 5 | Switch 6 | Switch 7 | Switch 8 |  Resulting Sign ID  |
 |:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:-------------------:|